jorinvo/slangbrain.com/content/blog/why-i-created-slangbrain.md

 Of course, Slangbrain is not the first attempt to tackle this problem.
-I highly encourage you to have a look at [Anki](https://apps.ankiweb.net/), which is a great and flexible application to study your own vocabulary.
+One alternative to Slangbrain I highly encourage you to have a look at is [Anki](https://apps.ankiweb.net/), which is a great and flexible application to study your own vocabulary.
 I even suggest you to use both, Anki and Slangbrain, at the same time - each for the parts of your studies you feel most comfortable with.
 [Combining different ways of learning]({{% ref "blog/resources-to-use-together-with-slangbrain.md" %}}) can help you improve the efficiency of your studies.